-Far Eastern Waters - Japanese and British Royal
+Eastern Waters - Japanese and British Royal

-forces including a Royal Marine
+forces including a Royal Marine detachment, all under

 Navy base was established as HMS 'Glory III'.

-May - German medium
+May - German medium submarine 'UB-114'

 raised and later surrendered.

 - The Germans continued to advance into southern Russia

 and the Ukraine.